wp-plugins/wp-facebook-photos/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Now there's an easy way to embed Facebook galleries in your Wordpress installation.
-Using shortcodes you can custom select any image from your profile and pages!
+Now there's an easy way to embed custom Facebook galleries in your Wordpress installation from your profile or pages!

 == Description ==